Rich, Poor, Tall, Short — Mental Health Challenges Don’t Care: But Warriors (and Minions) Triumph

 I could see their little goggles blinking with curiosity.

 “This time is sacred.
-Use it to process your emotions, regroup, and form a plan using your Mental Health Warrior tools.
-Even if you don’t act on it right away, just having a plan is powerful—it shifts you from feeling stuck to feeling in charge.”
+I use it to process emotions, regroup and form a plan.
+Even if I don’t act on that plan right away, something powerful happens — I stop feeling stuck and start feeling in charge.”

 They leaned in.
 I leaned in too.

-“You see, mental health isn't just something we 'deal with' when we're falling apart.
+“You see, mental health isn’t just something we deal with when we’re falling apart.
 It’s something we strengthen before things break down.
-Like charging your brain battery.
-Or adding emotional armor before heading into battle.”
+Think of it like charging your brain battery… or putting on emotional armor before heading into battle.”

 Minion’s Takeaway: